Shaughnessy Cohen Award for Political Writing

 The schedule for submissions is tied to publication dates as follows:

 Publishers are strongly encouraged to submit books prior to the deadlines.
 Submissions upon release of titles are appreciated.
-If a publisher, for any reason whatsoever, feels they cannot submit titles in accordance with the above schedule it is requested that they contact the Program Manager to discuss alternate arrangements.
-Publishers of books not yet published by the final deadline and not yet available in galley form will need to contact the Program Manager for a possible extension.
+If a publisher, for any reason whatsoever, feels they cannot submit titles in accordance with the above schedule it is requested that they contact the Program Manager to discuss alternate arrangements or the possibility of an extension.

 Number of Submissions

-All Canadian-based publishers of original manuscripts may enter two books; companies publishing more than ten eligible nonfiction titles during the 2013 calendar year may add one book for every additional ten eligible books (or fraction thereof) on their non-fiction list, up to a maximum of five.
+All Canadian-based publishers of original manuscripts may enter two books; companies publishing more than ten eligible nonfiction titles during the 2016 calendar year may add one book for every additional ten eligible books (or fraction thereof) on their nonfiction list, up to a maximum of five.
 See the below chart for reference.

 Eligible to Submit: